heim-lukas/neo4j-project/README.md

 - Refresh button to reload data
 - Loading and error states
 - Tailwind CSS styling for a clean UI
-- Clickable rows open a detail route with extended game and publisher information
+- Clickable rows open a detail route with extended game, publisher, and category information

 ---